 Why is the ITIL Practitioner Guiding Principle, Be Transparent, so important to get right?

-In the scenario dramatized by the animation below, a lack of updates about incident resolution creates complaints and an image of a service desk “black hole”.
+A lack of updates about incident resolution can create complaints and an image of a service desk “black hole” in an organization.
 How does this happen?

 At times, incident resolution doesn’t get communicated back to the service desk and they can feel exposed as they may have nothing more to report than “it’s fixed” rather than sharing learnings about how to spot a problem in future and how to lessen impact.
 Equally, it might be about perceived lack of time and resource to communicate.